aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 Associated field
 ~~~~~~~~~~~~~~~~~

 A field can be used in multiple data quality rules, thus a field may have multiple data quality results of different data quality rule dimensions.
-A field is referenced by the followign information:
+A field is referenced by the following information:

 * qualified name of the field used for the assessment
 * fieldguid, that is the guid of the referenced field